 Educational Requirements to be a Registered Nurse (RN)

 Becoming a registered nurse (RN) takes study and practical experience.
 The work of an RN can be incredibly rewarding, but also labor-intensive.
-Let's take a look at what it takes to become a registered nurse.
+Let's look at what it takes to become a registered nurse.

 There are three main ways to become an RN.
 You can earn a bachelor's degree, an associate degree or a diploma in nursing.
 Graduating from any of these programs will allow you to be eligible to get a license and gain entry-level employment as an RN.